lob/lob-python/examples/README.md

 ### Create postcards from CSV

-An example showing how to dynamically create postcards from a CSV using HTML, a custom font, variable data, and Lob's [Postcard API](https://lob.com/services/postcards).
+An example showing how to dynamically create postcards from a CSV using HTML, a custom font, merge variables, and Lob's [Postcard API](https://lob.com/services/postcards).

 In order to run the program enter: